M66B/NetGuard/FAQ.md

 However:

-* Incoming (push) messages are received by the system component Google Play services and not apps, especially when the app is in the background or the screen is turned off
+* Incoming (push) messages are received by the system component Google Play services and not apps, especially when the app is in the background or when the screen is turned off
 * Similarly, advertisements are mostly received by the system component Google Play services
-* Downloads are often performed by the download manager and not the app
+* Downloads are often performed by the download manager and not apps

 If you like to block Google Play services or the download manager, you'll need to enable managing system apps in the advanced settings.

+To be clear: in most cases **you cannot block ads by blocking apps**.
+However, you can block ads for all apps with NetGuard, please see [here](https://github.com/M66B/NetGuard/blob/master/ADBLOCKING.md) about how to.

 <br />